Please note that you can only play the exercise once on this page. See the free trial section below for full access!

 The central brain region involved is the left temporal lobe.
 The functions of the left temporal lobe include low-level perception, sound processing, comprehension, naming, verbal memory, and other language functions, such as the meanings of words.

-The hippocampus is the center for memory in the brain, with connections throughout the brain to key cognitive regions.
-Broca’s area in the left frontal lobe is responsible for language production while Wernicke’s area in the left temporal lobe is responsible for language comprehension.
-These two important language areas have connections to the hippocampus.
-Your client will have to engage these memory and language areas of the brain to develop effective strategies to memorize, recognize, and recall words.
-This task can be used to practice skills such as remembering information from a doctor’s appointment, remembering the name of a product to be searched for in a store, and remembering names of people or places familiar to your client.
+The hippocampus is the center of memory in the brain, with connections throughout the brain to vital cognitive regions.
+Broca’s area in the left frontal lobe is responsible for language production, while Wernicke’s area in the left temporal lobe is responsible for language comprehension.

-Over 640 unique game configurations and significant data set depth.
+Over 640 unique exercise configurations and significant data set depth.